Special Educational Needs & Disability Co-ordinator Mrs Julie Cruddas 0191 5634100

 iii) involved in reviewing how they are doing.

-• Liaising with all the other people who may be coming into to school to help support your child’s learning e.g. Speech and Language Therapy, Educational Psychology, Autism Outreach etc.
+• Liaising with all the other people who may be coming into to school to help support your child’s learning e.g. Speech and Language Therapy, Educational Psychology, Autism Outreach, Teacher of the Deaf, Behaviour Team etc.

 • Updating the school’s SEND register (a system for ensuring that all the SEND needs of pupils in this school are known) and making sure that records of you child’s progress and needs are kept.